marvinli-harvard/critical-windows-lm/README.md

 ## Less promising ideas
 ### Finetuning
 - [ ] Finetune a language model to predict probability of its future predictions or jailbreaks
-- [ ] Mech Interp to predict probability of jailbreaks
+- [ ] Finetune a language model to only produce a particular answer and use that to predict prob of predicting answer

 ### Monitoring
-- [ ] Finetune a language model to only produce a particular answer and use that to predict prob of predicting answer\
-- [ ] Use interp to predict prob of certain answer
+- [ ] Use interp to predict prob of certain answer or jailbreak